Classification of Metaplectic Fusion Categories: Abstract

 \section{Abstract}

-We study a family of fusion and modular systems realizing fusion categories Grothendieck equivalent to the representation category for $\sost{2p+1}$.
-We conjecture a classification for their monoidal equivalence classes from an analysis of their gauge invariants and define a function which gives us the number of classes.
+In this paper, we study a family of fusion and modular systems realizing fusion categories Grothendieck equivalent to the representation category for $\sost{2p+1}$.
+These categories describe non-abelian anyons dubbed `metaplectic anyons'.
+We obtain explicit expressions for all the $F$- and $R$-symbols.
+Based on these, we conjecture a classification for their monoidal equivalence classes from an analysis of their gauge invariants and define a function which gives us the number of classes.